-Protecting public cloud and edge data with confidential computing
+Protecting data on public clouds and edges with confidential computing

 Hardware locks the castle

-Consensus is growing that software alone cannot handle the growing complexity of these modern demands.
+Consensus is growing that software alone cannot handle the growing complexity of these modern threats and demands.
 The thinking is this: If hardware is the ground under the server’s castle, security-hardened hardware presents attackers with tunnel-proof bedrock.

 Hardware-based security also enables assistance from silicon-level accelerators to relieve the CPU from having to shoulder such burdens through software, thus improving system efficiency.